aws/aws-cli/awscli/examples/ecs/list-task-definitions.rst

-**To list your registered task definitions**
+**To list the registered task definitions**

-This example command lists all of your registered task definitions.
+The following example shows how to list all of the registered task definitions.

 Command::